Science

 Demyelinating diseases

-Many demyelinating diseases are inflammatory autoimmune diseases where the body’s own immune system attacks and destroys the myelin sheaths that envelop axons in the central nervous system.
+Many demyelinating diseases are inflammatory autoimmune diseases where the body’s own immune system attacks and destroys the myelin sheaths that envelop and support axons in the central nervous system.

 Safe and effective therapies that promote repair of myelin are urgently needed.